notgamer-modrinth/remob_description/README.md

   - **Speed:** ⬇ 0.35 → 0.275, excpet for raging variant(0.225)
 - **Variants(variants affect the ability when the elite piglin brute is damaged):**
   - **Raging Variant**: Increase scale(0.05), attack damage(0.5), movement speed(0.005), armor(1) everytime it gets hurt
-  - **Eating Variant**: Every time it takes damage, it will stop and eat for 1.5 seconds, these "food items" includes golden carrot, golden apple, ecnhanted golden apple, enchanted golden carrot, smoke bomb, tnt and gold ingot, each giving a unique effect(s).
+  - **Eating Variant**: Every time it takes damage, it will stop and eat for 1.5 seconds, these "food items" includes golden carrot, golden apple, enchanted golden apple, enchanted golden carrot, smoke bomb, tnt, bed and gold ingot, each giving a unique effect(s).
   - **Splitting Variant**: Upon death, splits into 2 smaller and weaker variant of the previous elite piglin brute, the splitting process happens 5 times, so there are 31 total elite piglin brute
   -   - **💡Tips:** Be very careful since if you fight them with the wrong tactic, you won't make it out alive.
       - The raging variant needs the least amount of hits possible, since if you hit it too many times, it will become too strong to handle